OSMOSIS: Enabling Multi-Tenancy in Datacenter SmartNICs: Multi-Tenant sNICs

 \subpar{1}{QoS API:} NIC capabilities are exposed to tenants through a virtualization layer (OS hypervisor) that provides an illusion of full resource ownership.
-SR-IOV is a conventional way to implement NIC virtualization.
+SR-IOV is a standardized extension for the PCIe interconnect and a conventional way to implement NIC virtualization.
+It is utilized in many conventional industry-standard NICs, e.g., ConnectX and BlueField NICs.
 In SR-IOV, each NIC physical function (PF) (such as TX and RX capabilities) is multiplexed between several virtual functions (VFs).
 Each VF is exposed to the tenant through an OS hypervisor as a stand-alone PCIe NIC.
-To our knowledge, existing production rNICs and sNICs support only Ingress and Egress bandwidth allocation on the coarse basis of VFs and not compute or DMA resources.
+To our knowledge, existing production rNICs and sNICs support only Ingress and Egress bandwidth allocation on the basis of VFs and not compute or DMA resources.

 \requirement{sNIC management plane should support conventional QoS provisioning mechanisms for all types of resources}